bc4p/energyMarket/README.md

 ## use

-see the [tutorial notebook](tutorial.ipynb) to get familari with the main functionalities fo the package
+see the [tutorial notebook](tutorial.ipynb) to get familari with the main functionalities of the package